-Assets associated with factoring operations without recourse are recorded in the balance sheet as loans granted, at the amount of the credits taken, against the recognition of a liability under the heading "Other liabilities - Creditors and other resources - Other creditors - Creditors under factoring contracts".
-The advancing of the funds to the counterparts in factoring operations originates a corresponding debit under the heading "Other liabilities - Creditors and other resources - Other creditors - Creditors under factoring contracts".
+Assets associated with factoring operations without recourse are recorded in the balance sheet as loans granted, at the amount of the credits discounted, against the recognition of a liability under the heading "Other liabilities - Creditors and other resources - Other creditors - Creditors under factoring contracts".
+The advance of the funds to the counterparties in factoring operations originates a corresponding debit under the heading "Other liabilities - Creditors - Other creditors - Creditors and other resources - Other creditors in factoring operations originates a corresponding debit under the heading "Other liabilities - Creditors and other resources - Other creditors - Creditors under factoring contracts".